kingandmcgaw/kingandmcgaw.github.io/_posts/2013-04-16-easyart-flavoured-agile.md

 **Weekly wraps**.
 Stakeholders are invited to a recurring meeting every Friday at 4, where we demo the week's progress.
 This is useful both for the team (who might not have been involved in each others' work) and the stakeholders (to get a clear sense of progress).
 It's also usually paired with a well-earned beer and move the "done" tickets to the wall.

 **No user stories**.
-Without user stories we can't actually call our process "agile", but as we're so far building a platform with no external customers we're yet to find a place for user stories.
+Without user stories our process can hardly be called "agile", but as we're so far building a platform with no external customers we're yet to find a place for user stories.
 I think in time we will.

 ### What we still have to work out